-- The smoke from tobacco, cannabis, or other substances that one owner or occpant may be using seeping into another unit.
+- The smoke from tobacco, cannabis, or other substances that one owner or occupant may be using seeping into another unit.

 - Fire pits, barbeques, gas-powered machinery or other sources of smoke and vapour in the common elements entering an owner’s unit.

-If your issue is with a particular smell (e.g. the production of edible cannabis products, which may cause unwanted odour) rather than smoke or vapour, you may be dealing with an Odour issue.
+If your issue is with a particular smell rather than smoke or vapour (e.g. the odour from the production of cannabis products), you may be dealing with an Odour issue.

 - Prohibit the creation of smoke or vapour inside of both the units and common elements of the corporation.

-- Prohibit the consumption of specific substances in the condo corporation (e.g. tobacco or recreational cannabis).
+- Prohibit the consumption of specific substances in the condominium corporation that is likely to create smoke and / or vapour (e.g., tobacco or recreational cannabis).

-If you are experiencing a smoke or vapour issue, you may want to first review your condo corporation’s governing documents for any smoke or vapour-related provisions or obligations.
+If you are experiencing a smoke and vapour issue, you may want to first review your condominium corporation’s governing documents for any relevant provisions or obligations.

-A condo corporation’s governing documents are required to be consistent with the Condo Act.
-In addition, a condo corporation’s by-laws and rules must be consistent with the declaration and must be reasonable.
+A condominium corporation’s governing documents are required to be consistent with the Condo Act.
+In addition, a condominium corporation’s by-laws and rules must be consistent with the declaration and must be reasonable.

-For an overview of declarations, by-laws and rules, visit our website.
+For an overview of declarations, by-laws and rules, visit our website by clicking here.

-Don’t have a copy of your condo corporation’s declaration, by-laws or rules?
+Don’t have a copy of your condominium corporation’s declaration, by-laws or rules?